TYMG/advanced-css-course/NOTES.md

 Transform: translate
 But, on the transform here, when we translated, this is in relation to the element itself.
 And this makes it possible that the element is exactly at the center.

+## Animations
+it's best to only ever animate two different properties.

+One is opacity, which is the one that we're using here,

+and the other one is the transform property.

+That's what the browsers are optimized for,

+for these two properties.

+### Animation-timing-functions

+`animation`
+is the shorthand for a number of animation properties

+`animation: moveInRight 1s ease-out;`

+### `backface-visibility:hidden`
+right before the animation ends you will probably

+see a little shake here, okay?

+So let's take a close look at the end.

+no one really knows actually why this happens, but we, actually, we have a fix for this.
+So there is something that we can do and what we have to do in this case, is to simply declare the backface-visibility property, backface-visibility, and set it to hidden.
+So the entire heading-primary element because you see actually this entire element is what moves on this animation.
+So it's a bit shaky, and its the entire heading-primary element.
+This backface-visibility property determines if the back part of the element when we transform it is visible or hidden for the user.